28th March 2025

 Established in 2004, Alex TLC provides invaluable support and information to people affected by leukodystrophy.

 There are more than 100 different known types of leukodystrophy, including some so rare they only affect one or two individuals.
+We are the only charity in the UK that provides support and information to people affected by any of the leukodystrophy conditions worldwide.

 Leukodystrophies are genetic disorders primarily affecting the white matter of the central nervous system (ie. the brain or spinal cord).
 The majority of leukodystrophies are degenerative, causing symptoms such as impaired mobility, vision, speech and hearing, incontinence, inability to swallow and loss of cognitive skills.
 In some cases, they may be life limiting.
 These conditions affect males and females of all ages and ethnic backgrounds, most notably children.